 -

-Participating in a research or volunteering assignment
+Participating in research or a volunteering assignment

 This certificate becomes a key part of your professional documentation—often requested by employers, universities, or clients.